CsillaFarkas/ParetoPick-R/README.md

 # To do
 ## Content
 * Visualising tab:
-  * parallel axis - get selected line to plot as top layer -- add points to line plot where selected (this could help to find the solution)
   * right color status quo
   * add new sliders for measures - along share of area possible for this measure (similar to share_con), this probably requires a spinner in beginning
   * catch R errors triggered by empty data frames better